ben-gee723/use-context-hook/README.md

 #

 ### Example:
- - Here is an example of it in `App.jsx`
+ - Here is an example of it in `exampleApp.jsx`

 ```jsx
 import './styles/App.css'